MasonStooksbury/Free-Games-V2/README.md

 - Install Python [from their website](https://www.python.org/downloads/)
   - Be sure to install PIP if it asks
   - Check any boxes related to PATH (this will make execution by any scheduling tool much easier)
-- *DO NOT CLONE THIS REPO*.
-You'll need to download the repository using the green button and download as a .zip directory.
-I'm using Large File Storage (LFS) for this repository and it doesn't send the images necessary for template matching when you clone it.
-I'll work on this soon so that you can clone normally.
+- Clone this repository or download a ZIP using the green `Code` button on GitHub
 - In a terminal or command prompt run this command to install the required dependencies:
   - `pip install -r requirements.txt`
   - (If that doesn't work, try `pip3` instead of `pip`)